Munter/talk-transpiling-recomposed/outline.md

 # Experiments

-With the Assetgraph project I've actually been on a parallel track to task runner based build systems all along, and have gotten by wihtout them for quite a long time.
+With the Assetgraph project I've actually been on a parallel track to task runner based build systems all along, and have gotten by without them for quite a long time.

 At one point I used in-browser transpilers with less, or requirejs plugins.
 These obviously tick very few of the above boxes, since they require a browser environment, loose all build artifacts on page reloads and don't intergrate well with command line tools.
 But they did give me an idea on the next iteration.